 Your air fryer is the perfect appliance for making so many delicious foods.
-With this recipe, we’re not actually making “fried” Brussels sprouts, but rather using the air fryer in place of a standard oven to make “roasted” Brussels sprouts.
+With this recipe, we’re not actually making “fried” Brussels sprouts, but rather using the air fryer to make “roasted” Brussels sprouts.
 Have you had roasted Brussels sprouts before?
-If not, you’ve in for an amazing treat!
+If not, you’ve in for an awesome treat!

 Why Make Air Fryer Brussels Sprouts?

-Brussels sprouts are a cruciferous vegetable that are in the same family of vegetables that includes broccoli and cabbage.
-Specifically they are a member of the Gemmifera Group of cabbage and are know for their edible buds.
-Brussels sprouts can be cooked a number of different ways, but by far, they are at their best when they are roasted.
-The flavors brought on from roasting can be described as savory, slightly nutty, and even a tad sweet – especially the smaller-sized sprouts.
+Brussels sprouts are cruciferous vegetables that are in the same family of vegetables which includes broccoli and cabbage.
+Specifically, they are a member of the Gemmifera Group of cabbage and are known for their edible buds.
+Brussels sprouts can be cooked in a number of different ways, but by far, they are at their best when roasted.
+The flavors brought out from roasting can be described as savory, slightly nutty, and even a tad sweet – especially the smaller-sized sprouts.
 Your air fryer is the perfect appliance for the job!

 How to Choose Brussels Sprouts

 Picking out the right Brussels sprouts is actually quite easy.
-Most often, Brussels sprouts are found loose, or already removed from the stalk, in most produce stores or supermarkets.
+Most often, Brussels sprouts are found loose, or already removed from the stalk.
 They vary in size and can be as small as 1 inch in diameter, to as large as almost 3 inches in diameter – or about the size of an egg!
 The best Brussels sprouts are generally medium in size, have a good, compact and tight inner leaf, no brown or yellow leaves, and may feel slightly heavy for their size.
 The most important factor when cooking air fryer Brussels sprouts is to select sprouts that are all similar in size.
 You do not want a mixture of small and large.
-So take a moment and select the ones that are similar in size to ensure even cooking and and best results.
+So take a moment and select the ones that are similar in size to ensure even cooking and best results.

-Preparing Brussels sprouts for cooking couldn’t be easier.
-Wash the Brussels sprouts of any dirt or debris and dry thoroughly.
+Preparing our air fryer Brussels sprouts for cooking couldn’t be easier.
+Wash the sprouts of any dirt or debris and dry thoroughly.
 Use a small knife and cut off as much of the stem as possible.
 If you’ve purchased Brussels sprouts loosely, the stems are likely to be minimal but you should still trim as necessary.
-Remove any loose, small or damaged outer leaves.
+Remove any loose, small, or damaged outer leaves.
 For this recipe, we’ll be cutting the Brussels sprouts in half lengthwise.